Mexican Movement of 1968: September Occupation of IPN (the Polytechnic)

 Students began to prepare for defensive operations in other institutions.
 They put on a much stronger resistance when the police and the army tried to occupy the Polytechnic campuses of Zacatenco and Santo Tomas.
 The battle lasted from 17:00 hours on 23 September to the early hours of 24 September.
 The physician Justo Igor de León Loyola wrote in his book, La Noche de Santo Tomás (Saint Thomas' night): "Today I have seen bloodier fights, unequal battles: Both sides are armed... but what a difference in the weapons, .22 caliber handguns against M-1 military rifles, bazookas against Molotov cocktails."

 The Polytechnic students held their campuses against the army for more than twelve hours, which aroused strong opposition by the government.
 The French journal L'Express stated that 15 people died in the battles and that more than one thousand bullets were fired; the government reported three dead and 45 injured people.
 Students from the Santo Tomás campus who were arrested in the occupations later said that they had been concentrated for defense in the entry lobbies.
 The military shot students at random and some of their friends did not survive.

 Tlatelolco massacre

 The movement was permanently repressed by the government and finally tried to annihilate on the Tlatelolco massacre on 2 October 1968.
-The massacre was planned and executed under the code name Operation Galeana, by the paramilitary group called Olimpia Battalion, the Federal Security Direction (DFS), then the so-called Secret Police and the Mexican Army simulating a shooting in the Plaza de las Tres Culturas after the conclusion of a concentration of the CNH.
+The massacre was planned and executed under the code name Operation Galeana, by the paramilitary group called Batallón Olimpia, the Federal Security Direction (DFS), then the so-called Secret Police and the Mexican Army simulating a shooting in the Plaza de las Tres Culturas after the conclusion of a concentration of the CNH.
 One year after, in 1969, President Gustavo Díaz Ordaz – also a CIA informant – assumed responsibility for the massacre.